 Vehicle maintenance = driver safety

 Proper vehicle maintenance is a key part of ensuring driver safety.
-We spoke to DVSA’s Enforcement Policy Manager, David Wood to learn why.
+We spoke to DVSA’s Enforcement Policy Manager, David Wood, to learn why.
 We will also explore how DVSA’s earned recognition scheme can support operators in achieving vehicle and driver safety standards.

 Proactive vehicle maintenance is essential to road safety for both your own drivers and other road users.
 The heavier and larger a vehicle, the greater a potential hazard it poses when travelling at speed.
 Vehicles experience wear, heat and friction as they are used, and so they need to be regularly inspected and maintained in order to ensure that parts do not fail on the road.
+Your organisation’s Driving for Work Policy is the ideal place to document your specific policies on vehicle maintenance and inspection.

 HGV Vehicle Inspections